2009 Tonga undersea volcanic eruption: Eruption history

 The initial 16–17 March eruption created an ejecta column (tephra) which sent ash and smoke up to 20 km into the atmosphere and an initial inspection reported that the volcano had breached the ocean surface.
 Authorities suggested at that time that the eruption did not yet pose any threat to the capital's population, and an inspection team was sent out to evaluate the volcano.

-Between 18–20 March, a number of Surtseyan eruptions sent ash plumes as high as 4 km to 5.2 km into the atmosphere, with prevailing winds pushing the ash cloud about 480 km east-northeast of the eruption site and widespread and significant haze reported at Vavaʻu 255 km away.
+Between 18 and 20 March, a number of Surtseyan eruptions sent ash plumes as high as 4 km to 5.2 km into the atmosphere, with prevailing winds pushing the ash cloud about 480 km east-northeast of the eruption site and widespread and significant haze reported at Vavaʻu 255 km away.
 Steam plumes on 20 March were measured at 1.8 km above sea level.
 But on 21 March, an eruption sent steam and ash just 0.8 km into the sky.
 On 21 March, Tonga's chief geologist Kelepi Mafi reported lava and ash from two vents, one on the uninhabited island Hunga Haʻapai and another about 100 m offshore, had filled the gap between the two vents, creating new land surface that measured hundreds of square metres.
 The eruption devastated Hunga Haʻapai, covering it in black ash and stripping it of vegetation and fauna.